 Collect what has your attention

 Use an in-basket, notepad, or voice recorder to capture 100% of everything that has your attention.
-Little, big, personal and professional – all your to-do’s, projects, things to handle or finish.
+Little or big, personal or professional – all your to-do’s, projects, things to handle or finish.

 Take everything that you capture and ask: is it actionable?

-If no, then trash it, incubate it, or file it as reference.
+If not, then trash it, incubate it, or file it as reference.

 If yes, decide the very next action required.

-If it will take less than two minutes, do it now.
+If the action will take less than two minutes, do it right away.

 Put it where it belongs

 Put action reminders on the right lists.
 Create lists for the relevant categories: